colossal-pepe/my-notes/content/chemistry/unit_1/bonding_and_structure/shapes_of_molecules.md

 ![PCl3 diagram](../pcl3_dot_cross_diagram.png)

 $\ce{PCl3}$ has a trigonal pyramidal shape.
 The central atom Phosphorus has 3 bonded electron pairs and 1 lone pair.
 There is repulsion between these electron pairs and they arrange themselves in this way so that the repulsion is minimized and separation is maximized.
 {{</ expand >}}

+{{< expand "Explain why the bond angle in ammonia is less than that in Boron trichloride." "..." >}}

+There are 3 bonded pairs of electrons around the boron in $\ce{BCl3}$ and 3 bonded pairs and 1 lone pair around the nitrogen in $\ce{NH3}$.
+So the nitrogen in ammonia has to accomodate more electron pairs around it so bond angle is less.

+{{</ expand >}}

+{{< expand "Explain why the bond angle in ammonia is less than that in methane" "..." >}}

+There are 4 bonded pairs around carbon in methane and 3 bonded pairs and 1 lone pair around nitrogen in ammonia.
+As lone pair-bond pair repulsion is greater than the repulsion between bonded pairs, the bonded pair of electrons in ammonia are closer pushed together.
+So the bond angle in ammonia is reduced to $107 \degree$.

+{{</ expand >}}

 ## References